pmitros/school-committee/empowerment.md

   is just a start of what teachers, parents, and students must deal with.
 Most of these are carefully thought out and very reasonable, and would make ideal guidelines.

-* **Cheerleading successes.** One of the key roles of the school committee ought to be identifying what works right -- whether in schools, individual classrooms, or even individual students -- and promoting it.
-That both helps build culture of excellence, and helps such successes spread.
-* **Encouraging student/teacher/parent initiatives.** The most
-  effective innovation comes from the people involved in the system.
-  The school system moves slowly.
-I would like to empower everyone involved in the process to make the sorts of positive changes we need.
-Did you know that a CPSD teacher has a $500 annual discretionary budget?
-That's $25 per student.
-We need many times that.
-* **Parent, teacher, and community engagement.** Parents are perhaps the most important part of student outcomes.
-We need for the schools to engage all parents early and bring them into working with the system.
+* Parents are perhaps the most important part of student outcomes.
+We need for the schools to engage all parents early and bring them into working in collaboration with the school.
+Before we have universal pre-K, we can do a lot more to get parents involved, even in fairly lightweight ways.
+The school should offer parenting classes, volunteer opportunities, and build a social engagement.
+Each parent should have a point of contact -- be that a school employee or a classroom parent -- to walk them through the school lottery and application processes, services the city provides, and any other parenting support they might need from the time a child is born.